-BOOK REVIEW: The Brief History of the Dead by Kevin Brockmeier
+In The Brief History of the Dead, Brockmeier uses the

 The first half of the book held my complete focus.
 I was absorbed.
 Brockmeier kept me in a state of suspense, teasing me through the mystery of what exactly was going on, but after the details came into focus, the story quickly lost momentum, because there is not enough plot to keep this book moving.
 The story derailed with long stretches of prose and pages of description that may or may not have held some second meaning.
 It left me with an overall sense of 'why?'